itnok/kapibara/README.md

 $ pytest
 ```

-To run the test suite and also check test coverage:
+Each run will also automatically perform coverage tests, equivalent to running:

 ```bash
 $ pytest --cov=app